2023 Australian Indigenous Voice referendum: Quality of public debate

 Concerns were aired about the quality of public debate, by both campaigns and private individuals on both sides of the debate, in some cases describing it as divisive and "toxic".
 Political commentator Laura Tingle described the debate as "bitter", criticising the No campaign in particular.

 Marcia Langton was accused of calling No voters "racists", after The Australian published an article headlined "Langton brands No voters 'racist, stupid; she claimed she was referring to the tactics of No campaigners, not the voters, which she said were "based in racism and stupidity".

 There has been racism directed against Aboriginal and Torres Strait Islander people, including criticism of unrelated topics such as Welcomes to Country, claims that Indigenous people have special treatment, and promulgation of racist stereotypes.
 "Progressive No" campaigner Lidia Thorpe, who herself has been subject to racist abuse and death threats, exposed a video of a hooded man making racist remarks, burning an Aboriginal flag, and giving a Nazi salute.
 Abuse towards campaigners on both sides reportedly affected the mental health of several people.

-Opinion polling

-Despite "Yes" having a large lead in opinion polls initially, public opinion slowly began shifting in favour of "No" in late 2022, with the latter coming out ahead in every poll taken from July 2023 (a month after the Constitutional Amendment bill passed through the Senate) onward.